%20(2).png)

 The Course

-That said, there is a brief climb of around +4.4% at approximately km 8.8, which is short but can catch you off guard if you're not expecting it mid-race.
-There's also a steeper downhill section around km 19.7, which comes late in the race when your legs are already working hard.
+There is a brief climb of around +4.4% at approximately km 8.8, and a steeper downhill section around km 19.7 which comes late in the race.
 Both are worth knowing about before the start gun goes.

 Pacing Strategy

 - Km 7 to 14: Settle into your working pace.
-This is where your aerobic fitness, built through weeks of consistent training, does its job.
 Be aware of the small climb around km 8.8.

 - Km 14 to 21.1: If you've paced well, you'll have something left here.
-Watch the downhill around km 19.7 and use it, then push through to the finish.
+Watch the downhill around km 19.7 and push through to the finish.

 Fuelling on Race Day